 The Agreement is for 3.5 years, starting July 1, 2018.
 Researchers submitting an article under the Agreement will have full access to Frontiers’ Open Science tools, including a collaborative peer-review, article and author impact metrics, and enhanced dissemination tools on Loop.
 All submitted articles will remain subject to Frontiers’ editorial processes, policies and conditions including rigorous peer-review.

-The full list of participating organizations under the Agreement is:
+Participating organizations under the Agreement include:

 - Chalmers University Of Technology